Steaming To Monemvasia

 vehicle soaking up the cool air made

-it much more pleasant then the journey
+it much more pleasant than the journey

 to Monemvasia and if I had to drive